iljapanic/mdef/src/reflections/week-05/index.md

 During the week I have been increasingly second guessing my initial ideas about what I would like to work on for my final project.
 By thinking in the direction of abstract philosophical questions, I have been keeping myself in a comfort zone.
 I have been doing this kind of stuff for years, and it is something I consider myself good at.
 But looking back at my last [week’s reflection](https://mdef.gitlab.io/ilja.panic/reflections/04-exploring-hybrid-profiles-in-design) I have realised that the most valuable course of action for me at this moment is to detach myself from the never-ending polemic about the meaning of life and just make something that embodies my deeply seated values about what constitutes a way forward for humanity.

 I have decided to continue exploring the potential of mycelium and fungi in an urban context.
-On a pragmatic level, I would like to build a self-contained mushroom growing kit that functions as a perpetual food production unit on a household-scale while also expanding the possibilities for repurposing materials that are otherwise considered waste, such as used coffee grounds and or scraps of cardboard.
+On a pragmatic level, I would like to build a self-contained mushroom growing kit that functions as a perpetual food production unit on a household-scale while also expanding the possibilities for repurposing materials that are otherwise considered waste, such as used coffee grounds or scraps of cardboard.
 On a more speculative note, I would like to explore the metaphor of mycelium as the brain (or the internet) of the forest and the possibilities of some form of a symbiotic merger of humans, fungi and AI into a supra-terrestrial meta-organism.
 The work of [Paul Stamets](https://en.wikipedia.org/wiki/Paul_Stamets) is going to be one of my chief entry points into the field.

 <figure>